react-made-native-easy/react-made-native-easy.github.io/README.md

 <p >Written by <a href='http://rahulgaba.com'>Rahul Gaba</a> and <a href='http://atulr.com'>Atul R</a></p>

->A reference for building production grade applications which are easy to test, maintain and extend to multiple platforms.
+>A reference for building production-grade applications which are easy to test, maintain and extend to multiple platforms.
 This book is for the Web developers who have already got their hands dirty with React and ES6 and want to build complex native apps.

 ### You will learn

 * How React Native works internally and how to debug RN apps.
 * How to test and write modular code in react-native.
 * Redux: the state container.
-* How to set up a good devops pipeline which will increase your team's productivity and ensure seamless testing.
+* How to set up a good DevOps pipeline which will increase your team's productivity and ensure seamless testing.
 * How to extend your react-native codebase to support web or any other platform by just following some code conventions.

-We are following a native-first approach while keeping an eye out for potentially extending to web.
-You will eventually see how easy it is port the application to web by following conventions.
+We are following a native-first approach while keeping an eye out for potentially extending to the web.
+You will eventually see how easy it is port the application to the web by following conventions.

 Our knowledge is based on our experience of working with React Native apps for around 2 years and helping clients launch their apps quicker than ever before.